Using Plotly Dash¶

 If you now open your server from the servers section of the workspace:

 Carry on developing your app.
 When you save changes to your code, the app will automatically reload itself (unless you are running it with gunicorn, in which case you will need to first stop it by typing Ctrl-C in the terminal in which you started the app, and restart it by running the same command).

 You have now developed a great dashboard, and you want to let other members of your project access it.
 SherlockML supports hosting Plotly Dash applications.
 Head to the Deployments page in SherlockML, and in the Apps tab click the + button above the tab to create a new app.
-You will be prompted to enter a name for your app.
+You will be prompted to enter a name and domain for your app.
 Select Plotly Dash for Type.

-Choose a name and click Create App.
-You will then be taken to the App settings page.
+Click Create App.
+You will then be taken to the App Settings page.

 You will need to make the following changes to the application settings: